BIOGRAPHY

 the assigned budget.

-Councillor Sood has championed the following initiatives for the community of Leicester:
+Councillor Sood championed the following initiatives for the community of Leicester:

 • Organiser for liaising with the Indian High Commission to come to Leicester on a monthly